rkillickdev/rewind/README.md

 ![Snapshot detail page](docs/features/pp5-snapshot-detail-unauth.png)

-* The SnapshotPage component is rendered using the React Router whenever the user naviagates to the exact url `/snapshots/:id`.
+* The SnapshotPage component is rendered using the React Router whenever the user navigates to the exact url `/snapshots/:id`.
 This renders a `Snapshot` component, displaying details for a snapshot specified by the id supplied in the url.

 | | User Story | Acceptance Criteria Satisfied |
 | --- | ------------ | :---: |